 Whether you’re training to become a construction manager, a certified PMP, or are completely new to project management, learning the core concepts of project management is a great first step to take.
 Books can be tremendously helpful in deepening your knowledge as you embark on your project manager career.

-If you’re not a book person, there are several other ways to get the knowledge you need, like online or in-person courses.
+If you’re not a book person, there are several other ways to get the knowledge you need, including taking online or in-person courses.
 Not sure where to start?
-Take a look at the Google Project Management: Professional Certificate.
+Explore the Google Project Management: Professional Certificate.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.